Melanie Stansbury: Political positions

 In a questionnaire created by the Adelante Progressive Caucus, Stansbury pledged support for Medicare for All legislation, a federal assault weapons ban, the D.C. statehood movement, canceling student loan debt, federal marijuana legalization, and several other progressive policies.
 She was endorsed by abortion rights group Voteprochoice.

+On March 1, 2025 Stansbury participated in the discussion at the “Know The Assignment” webinar held by WomenForward.